amira-salama1/SQL_Projects-And-Visualizations/Viz/Financial Reporting/Financial St. in Tableau/Balance Sheet.md

   This Workbook Features: 4 Main Dashboards + Home Page for All Balance sheet Historical Facts (with Navigations to other Dashboards of Current/Previous Periods)

-1- A Dashboard for Balance Sheet Facts with a dynamic Period Comparisons + Financial Ratio Analysis:
+1- A Dashboard of Balance Sheet Facts with a dynamic Period Comparisons + Financial Ratio Analysis:

 - Last Quarter Vs The Previous Quarter
 - Last Quarter Vs Preious Year Same Quarter